-Spousal Impoverishment Assets (Total Amount) Effective 1/1/22 If the married couple's total countable assets are: Then the CSAS is: Total Wisconsin Medicaid asset limit (CSAS + \$2,000): \$274,800 or more \$137,400 \$139,400 Less than \$274,800 but greater than \$100,000 Half of the total countable assets of the couple Half the couple's total countable assets + \$2,000 \$100,000 or less \$50,000 \$52,000
+Spousal Impoverishment Assets (Total Amount) Effective 1/1/24 If the married couple's total countable assets are: Then the CSAS is: Total Wisconsin Medicaid asset limit (CSAS + \$2,000): \$308,280 or more \$154,140 \$156,140 Less than \$308,280 but greater than \$100,000 Half of the total countable assets of the couple Half the couple's total countable assets + \$2,000 \$100,000 or less \$50,000 \$52,000

-Spousal Impoverishment Income Allocation & Allowances (Monthly Amounts) Effective 7/1/21 and 1/1/22

-Community spouse income allocation The maximum allocation is \$3,435.00, or \$2,903.34 plus an excess shelter allowance, whichever is less.
-The excess shelter allowance is calculated by adding together shelter expenses such as mortgage, rent, taxes, maintenance fees, and utility costs and subtracting \$871.
-Any remaining amount is considered the excess shelter allowance and is added to \$2,903.34 up to the maximum of \$3,435.00.
-Dependent family member income allocation \$725.84 per dependent family member living with the community spouse.
-Institutional Medicaid personal needs allowance (effect 7/1/21) Community-based waiver programs allowance for the spouse participating in a community-based waiver program \$45 for institutionalized spouse.
-The community-based wavier basic needs allowance is \$1,021.
-The amount of this deduction can be higher if the member also has earned income (income from a job or self-employment), housing costs above \$350 a month, or both.
-The maximum allowance is \$2,523.
+Spousal Impoverishment Income Allocation & Allowances (Monthly Amounts) Effective 7/1/24 You can give some of your income to your community spouse to raise their income up to the maximum allowable amount of \$You can give some of your income to your community spouse to raise their income up to the maximum allowable amount of \$3,853.50 or \$3,406.66 plus an excess shelter allowance, whichever is less.
+Community spouse income allocation The excess shelter allowance is only given when the spouses do not live together.
+It is calculated by adding together the community spouse's shelter expenses (such as mortgage, rent, taxes, insurance, maintenance fees, and a standard utility allowance) and subtracting \$1,022.00.
+Any remaining amount is considered the excess shelter allowance and is added to \$3,406.66 up to the maximum of \$3,853.50 Dependent family member income allocation You can give some of your income to dependent family members who live with your spouse to raise their income up to the maximum allowable amount of \$821.67.
+The amount that can be allocated to each dependent family member is calculated by subtracting the dependent family member's income from \$2,465.00 and dividing the result by three Institutional Medicaid personal needs allowance (effective 7/1/24) \$55 for institutionalized spouse.
+Community-based waiver programs allowance for the spouse participating in a community-based waiver program The community based waiver participant may keep \$1,123 for their personal needs.
+The amount of this deduction can be higher if the member has earned income from a job or self-employment or housing costs above \$350 a month.
+The maximum allowance is \$2,829.